Table of Contents

 - Global warming is the long-term rise in the average temperature of Earth’s climate system.
 It is a major aspect of climate change.

 - Global warming is caused by several reasons and greenhouse gases.
-Greenhouse
+Greenhouse gases include:

 - Water vapor

 - Carbon dioxide